 Couch request, a message you send to your potential host can’t be thoughtless.
 It has to be personal and straight from the heart 🙂

 Even though more and more people start to treat Couchsurfing simply as a way to find free accommodation or even a date for a night, that’s still not its purpose.
 The idea is meeting people on the way or inviting others in order to share each others’ experiences and culture.
-If you’re new to the whole idea of Couchsurfing, I encourage you to read this Couchsurfing guide.
+If you’re new to the whole idea, check this article Couch Surfing: Everything you need to know about hosting and surfing as well as this Couchsurfing guide.

 In popular touristic places, hosts can get over ten requests.